 - Google Business Profile

-- Social media accounts
+- Social media

-- Review platform profiles
+- Review sites

 Active, Maintained Profiles

-Your digital marketing presence should feel alive, not abandoned.
+Your digital marketing presence should feel alive.
+Not abandoned.

 Local Houston Connection

-- References to Houston neighborhoods you serve
+- Mention the Houston neighborhoods you serve

-- Photos at local landmarks or events
+- Photos from local landmarks or events

 - Involvement in community organizations

-- Understanding of local conditions and needs
+- Knowledge of local conditions

 Technical Trust Signals